An in-depth report on the causes, diagnosis, treatment, and prevention of cirrhosis.

 Eliminating Toxins.An important job of the liver is to make toxic substances in the body harmless.
 These include substances made by the body (such as ammonia and by-products of digestion) and substances you may ingest (such as alcohol and drugs).

-Chronic alcohol abuse causes alcoholic liver disease (also called alcohol-induced liver disease).
+Chronic alcohol use may in some individuals cause alcoholic liver disease (also called alcohol-induced liver disease).
 Alcoholic liver disease includes fatty liver (build-up of fat cells in the liver), alcoholic hepatitis (inflammation of the liver caused by heavy drinking), and alcoholic cirrhosis.
 In the liver, alcohol converts to toxic chemicals that trigger inflammation and tissue injury.
 This process can lead to cirrhosis.

 Chronic Viral Hepatitis